mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.67 (September 5, 2025)
+-   **Avatar Upload Fix:** Resolved a race condition that could cause avatar uploads to intermittently fail after cropping.
+The upload process is now more reliable.
+-   **Admin Avatar Editing:** Administrators can now edit and manage user avatars directly from the "Edit User" dialog, including uploading new images, selecting from the gallery, and removing pictures.

 ### What's New in Version 0.1.66 (September 4, 2025)
 -   **Consistent Mobile Management Pages:** Applied the responsive card layout, previously on the "Manage Quests" page, to all other management pages (Users, Items, Markets, Trophies, etc.).
 This creates a unified, touch-friendly experience for administrators on mobile devices.